-Before connecting IntakeQ to Office Ally, Secure FTP access needs to be enabled in your Office Ally account.
+Before connecting practiceQ to Office Ally, Secure FTP access needs to be enabled in your Office Ally account.
 Currently, this is done by contacting their support.
-Additionally, in order for IntakeQ to receive insurance payment information and keep the claim status up-to-date, you will need to ask them to enable ERA and 277CA reports.
+Additionally, in order for practiceQ to receive insurance payment information and keep the claim status up-to-date, you will need to ask them to enable ERA and 277CA reports.

 Here's a template email you can send to Office Ally.

-It typically takes 24-48 hours for Office Ally to enable SFTP access, and they will likely give you instructions on how have ERA reports enabled for each payer.
+It typically takes 24-48 hours for Office Ally to enable SFTP access, and they will likely give you instructions on how to enable ERA reports for each payer.
 Some payers require pre-enrollment, which will require you to submit a form.
 We recommend doing that as soon as possible because some payers take 30+ days to enable ERA reports.

-Regardless of how long ERA reports take to be enabled, you can connect your IntakeQ to Office Ally as soon as SFTP access has enabled.
-This will allow you to start submitting claims from your IntakeQ account.
+Regardless of how long ERA reports take to be enabled, you can connect your practiceQ to Office Ally as soon as SFTP access has enabled.
+This will allow you to start submitting claims from your practiceQ account.